 : Turn on if you want to set a delay time before the power turns off.
 Delay time time between 1 and 60 minutes.
-Power saving mode : Turn on to put the device into power saving mode.
-When you turn on power saving mode, the IR illumination range reduces.
-Set power configuration: Change the power configuration by selecting a different PoE class option.
+Power saving mode on power saving mode, the IR illumination range reduces.
+Set power configuration selecting a different PoE class option.
 Click Save and restart to save the change.